BUILT: 1998, Dakota Creek Industries, Anacortes, WA.

 then mothballed in Eagle Harbor, at the WSF repair yard.
 After three

 years of wrangling with what to do with the last remaining passenger-

 only route from Vashon Island to down town Seattle, the legislature

 decided that the vessels should be sold, the proceeds of which could

 The ferries were to be listed on Ebay in November 2007, but with the

 was pressed into service between Port Townsend and Keystone.
-With the
+The

-ferry Steilacoom II which was borrowed for the Port Townsend-Keystone
+ferry Steilacoom II which was borrowed to restore auto ferry service

 Due to "at ready" status, the Snohomish was being kept as a reserve

 vessel.
-The Chinook, however was not considered for reserve status
+The Chinook, however, was not considered for reserve status

 and was listed twice on eBay at the price of 4.5 million.
-There were no bids on
+There were no

-the Snohomish made an uneventful trip to the Bay area.
+Creek, the Snohomish made an uneventful trip to the Bay area.
 Both